Toolbar Config object¶

 -

 tooltip - A string or JSX object.
-The tooltip that will be displayed for the action.
+The tooltip that will be displayed for the action on hover.
 If this is not provided the label will be displayed as the tooltip instead.

 -